rkallensee/simple-domain-tool/README.md

 # Simple domain tool

 This aims to be a simple, handy, web-based tool to query for e.g. DNS and WHOIS records.
 It should make life easier for people who work with many domains and provide them a "swiss army knife" tool.
 It is written in [Ruby](http://www.ruby-lang.org) and built with [Sinatra](http://www.sinatrarb.com/).
-It runs great on Ruby 1.9.3 and on Heroku "Celadon Cedar" stack.
+It runs great on Ruby 1.9.3 or 2.0.0 and on Heroku "Celadon Cedar" stack.

 ## Installation